MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 Shifts data is currently stored in Azure in data centers in Asia Pacific (APAC), the European Union (EU), and North America.
 For more information about where data is stored, see [Where is my data](http://o365datacentermap.azurewebsites.net/)?

-To learn more about Shifts data including storage, retention, retrieval, and encryption of Shifts data, see [Shifts data FAQ](shifts-data-faq.md).
+To learn more about Shifts data including, storage, retention, retrieval, and encryption of Shifts data, see [Shifts data FAQ](shifts-data-faq.md).

 #### Where can I learn more about Shifts?